 This procedure involves guiding a catheter tipped with a balloon to the source of the arrhythmia, then inflating the balloon against the problematic area, where it applies a cryo-refrigerant to freeze the tissue.

-Because Mount Sinai is the lead center in many Mount Sinai and multi-national clinical trials for new therapies, we offer patients a number of emerging treatment options.
+The Mount Sinai Hospital is the lead center in many multi-national clinical trials investigating new, promising therapies, allowing us to offer patients a number of emerging treatment options.
 Two new ablation technologies use "force-sensing" catheters, which help the electrophysiologist know how much pressure to apply to the tissue.
 Another promising technology is called visually guided laser ablation, which uses a catheter tipped with a tiny camera (called an endoscope) that allows electrophysiologists to see the target tissue and deliver a surge of laser energy.

 Ventricular Tachycardia Ablation

-Ventricular tachycardia is a life-threatening form of arrhythmia, and the ablation procedure used to correct it is performed by very few centers in the United States.
-Mount Sinai elecrophysiologists are skilled in performing this delicate procedure.
+Ventricular tachycardia is a life-threatening form of arrhythmia.
+The ablation procedure used to correct it is performed by very few centers in the United States.
+Mount Sinai electrophysiologists are skilled in performing this delicate procedure.